dev0null/data-structures-and-algorithms/lectures/Section 1 - C, C++ essentials/c_c++_essentials.md

 ---
 **MODULAR PROGRAMMING**: software design technique that emphasizes `separating the functionality of a program into independent, interchangeable modules`, each containing everything necessary to execute only one aspect of the desired functionality.

->processing of data is delegated to functions
+>Processing of data is delegated to functions

 **Example of a C-style modular program**:
 The following program give the same results as the monolithic one but the code is now modular, more readable and scalable.